-Wild dogs are one of the most endangered species in the world.
+Wild dogs are one of the most endangered species in the world, so we just had to include them on this African safari animals list.
 They have fallen victims of poaching, of hunting, of diseases and of local shepherds who kill them by the bunch whenever they trespass their land and threaten their animals.
 Wild dogs can be seen in Sub-Saharan Africa (especially Botswana and Namibia) but, truth be told, it is incredibly difficult to come across these fierce predators, famous for managing to keep their speed when running after a prey and for eating the prey alive while it is still running.

 Wild dogs live in small groups, typically a male and a female that mate, and an extra male that hangs around, plus whatever puppies there may be.

 One of the few places where wildlife can be spotted is Nxabega Game Reserve, in the Okavango Delta region of Botswana.
 It takes a lot of patience looking for them, and teamwork among various safari guides who typically radio message their colleagues whenever they have come across an incredible spotting.
 In other countries, these animals have been tagged for research and protection purposes.
 I was lucky enough to spot 3 beautiful wild dogs during my safari in Botswana.Plans to protect air and water, wilderness and wildlife are in fact plans to protect man. - Stewart Udall Click To Tweet

 It was my very last day in the country, and the group was setting to go to the airstrip to catch a plane to Maun airport, when a ranger called our guide to let him know that he spotted some wild dogs and gave him the exact location of the sighting.
 We rushed there and got to spend some good time observing these beautiful animals as they rested in the shade before we went to catch our flight.
 This was one of our favorite wildlife adventures.

 Claudia Tavani blogs at My Adventures Across the World.